pmean/build-website/text/05/ReportCards-05.md

 > *A BMA spokesperson agreed that patients should have high quality
 > information.
 However, the BMA would oppose the use of crude mortality
-> data. \"Evidence from other countries shows that some surgeons are
+> data.
+"Evidence from other countries shows that some surgeons are
 > deterred from taking on very complex and therefore high risk
 > procedures because published simplistic leagues tables count against
-> them,\" the spokesperson said. \"We are keen to work with the
+> them," the spokesperson said.
+"We are keen to work with the
 > government and patients to develop meaningful and accurate data that
-> will enhance patient choice.\"*
+> will enhance patient choice."*
 > [bmj.bmjjournals.com/cgi/content/full/330/7488/384-b](http://bmj.bmjjournals.com/cgi/content/full/330/7488/384-b)

 **Further reading (new reference added March 23, 2005):**